 The Industrial Emissions Directive (IED)

-Directive 2010/75/EU on industrial emission (integrated pollution prevention and control), known as 'the IED' has been brought into effect by the Pollution Prevention and Control (Industrial Emissions) Regulations (Northern Ireland) 2012 ('The Regultaions').
+Directive 2010/75/EU on industrial emission (integrated pollution prevention and control), known as 'the IED' has been brought into effect by the Pollution Prevention and Control (Industrial Emissions) Regulations (Northern Ireland) 2013 ('The Regulations').

-The IED is a recast of seven previous European Comission Directives covering industrial emissions.
+The IED is a recast of seven previous European Commission Directives covering industrial emissions.
 A review of these resulted in the merging of the seven existing Directives to ensure clearer environmental benefits and consistent application of Best Available Techniques (BAT) across Member States are achieved.
-Greater emphasis on the role of BAT reference documents (Brefs) is encouraged and there is extended scope and provisions on soil and groundwater protection.
-IED also promotes cost-effectiveness and encourages technological innovation to help deliver greater environmental benefit
+Greater emphasis on the role of BAT reference documents (BREFs) is encouraged and there is extended scope and provisions on soil and groundwater protection.
+IED also promotes cost-effectiveness and encourages technological innovation to help deliver greater environmental benefit.

 The European Union Emissions Trading Scheme (EU ETS)